slyons777/CityGuide/README.md

     REACT_APP_RAPID_API_TRAVEL_API_KEY=
     REACT_APP_RAPID_API_WEATHER_API_KEY=

+- Add the dependencies after clonning the copy of the repo into the root of the project please include the --force as you see below and do run each of the react dependecies from the terminal one at a time.
+Please disregard the warnings:

+    npm install @material-ui/core --force
+    npm install @material-ui/icons --force
+    npm install @material-ui/lab --force
+    npm install @react-google-maps/api axios --force
+    npm install @react-google-maps/api axios google-map-react --force

 2. Open a terminal and navigate to CityGuide/server and run `node app.js`
 3. Navigate to CityGuide/city-guide and run `npm start`;